People often say that motivation doesn’t last. Well, neither does bathing – that’s why we recommend it daily.Zig Ziglar

 4. Get inspired by reading success stories, books, blogs, and inspirational quotes

 This is why I commit to reading at least a book each month.
-If you have no idea what to read, check out the books that I recommend here.
+If you have no idea what to read, check out my list of top 10 success books here.

 5. Recharge your energy using the deep breathing method

 There are plenty of benefits of deep breathing, and one of them is to boost your energy level and lower your stress.
 Sometimes it is difficult to get motivated when you are feeling stressed.
 So practice deep breathing to recharge your energy and alertness.